Request for Proposals

 Application Requirements

-Proposals should be written with the expectation that they will be reviewed by a Duke faculty member, but not necessarily faculty within the applicant’s area of expertise.
+Proposals should be written with the expectation that they will be reviewed by Duke faculty members, but not necessarily faculty within the applicant’s narrow area of expertise.
+The scientific content should be written with a minimal use of jargon, domain-specific acronyms, and etc., so as to be accessible by reviewers with broad science and technology backgrounds.

 Applications must include the following components: